 - Easily editable content: Making your brand guidelines easy to edit and update within a single system.

-- Reporting: Providing clear access to information about what’s been edited, what needs to be updated and more, helping improve decision-making and access.
+- Reporting: Brand reporting software provides clear access to information about what’s been edited, what needs to be updated and more, helping improve decision-making and access.

 - Brand showcases: Allowing you to share best practices and highlight other teams in different markets to constantly improve outcomes.